 I am going to teach you how to incorporate acupressure into a massage, creating an experience that’s tailored specifically for your Valentine.
 This will not only induce pure physical bliss but also leave your Valentine feeling overwhelmed by how smart and thoughtful you are.

-Acupressure Points for Everyone
+Acupressure points for everyone

 First, there are three acupressure points that should be incorporated into everyone’s Valentine’s Day massage.
 They are Kidney 1, Bladder 15 and Bladder 32(ish).

 Kidney 1 is located on the bottom of the foot, just behind the pad, between the second and third metatarsal bones.
 Using firm pressure with your thumbs, press Kidney 1 on both feet at the same time.
 This point is used to ground a person, to energetically pull down the constant buzzing that happens in many of our heads.
-Touching this point will help your Valentine quiet the internal chatter and become more fully present in his/her body.
+Touching this point will help your Valentine quiet the internal chatter and become more fully present in their body.
 It’s a great way to start any massage.

 Bladder 15 is what’s known as the Back Shu point of the Heart.
-Briefly: Each of the body’s organs has its own Back Shu point and they are all located along the Bladder channel.
+Each of the body’s organs has its own Back Shu point and they are all located along the Bladder channel.
 Shu in Chinese means “to transport,” as in transport qi (or blood, or fluids, or whatever’s needed) to the organ associated with that point.

 I say Bladder 32 area because there are a bunch of points in the sacral region that can be used.
 But Bladder 32 is a good point to shoot for, as it’s located at the epicenter of these points, all of which are effective for stimulating sexual energy.

 Any of the points in this region should be pressed on both sides at the same time.
-Rather than using firm pressure right away, ease into these points, as they can be very tender on some people.
+Rather than using firm pressure right away, ease into these points because they can be very tender on some people.
 Women especially might experience tenderness around Bladder 32, as it’s a common treatment point for anything related to menstruation.
 Men and women who have sciatica or low back pain also might find this region sensitive.

-The above three points should included in all Valentine’s Day acupressure massages.
+The above three points should be included in all Valentine’s Day acupressure massages.
 They alone can make for a great Valentine’s treat.
 Here are some additional acupressure points that can be incorporated based on your loved one’s specific needs.

 Some styles of acupuncture think about the body in terms of zones—the back (tai yang in acupuncture speak), front (yang ming) and side (shao yang).
 And each of these zones is accessible via certain acupuncture points on the hands and feet.